X / Twitter Question

 Short answer

-If the post was scheduled in X Pro, open the Scheduled column first instead of searching your timeline for it.
+X Pro handles scheduled posts through a Scheduled column.
+If the post was scheduled in X Pro, add or open that column first instead of looking for the post on your public profile.

 Why editing feels harder than it should